the-events-calendar/the-events-calendar/readme.txt

 = Install =

-1. Unzip the `events-calendar-premium.zip` file.
+1. Unzip the `the-events-calendar.zip` file.
 1. Upload the the `events-calendar-premium` folder (not just the files in it!) to your `wp-content/plugins` folder.
 If you're using FTP, use 'binary' mode.
 1. Update your permalinks to ensure that the event specific rewrite rules take effect.
 1. If you have trouble installing, see the [Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) for more helpful info.